JoseLuna12/lyric-segmentation-ml/documentation/embeddings_roadmap.md

 This document outlines the integration plan for two new embedding features into the BiLSTM text segmentation project:

 1. **Word2Vec Embeddings** - Using pre-trained Google News 300D vectors
-2. **Contextual Embeddings** - Using SentenceTransformer's all-MiniLM-L### Immediate Actions:
+2. **Contextual Embeddings** - Using SentenceTransformer's all-MiniLM-L6-v2

-1. **✅ Performance Optimization** - Fix tensor creation warning in complete mode
-2. **✅ Dimension Handling Cleanup** - Remove dimension config, make mode-only control
-3. **📊 Training Integration** - Update training pipeline to support embeddings
-4. **🔮 Prediction Pipeline** - Add embedding support for prediction
-5. **🧪 Full Training Test** - Run complete training session with embeddings
+## ✅ **COMPLETED - August 19, 2025**

+Both embedding features have been successfully implemented, tested, and integrated into the production system.

 ### Implementation Status Summary:
 - ✅ **Core Infrastructure**: Feature extractors, configuration, integration